bormaxi8080/osint-timeline/DRAFT.md

 **New from CyberDetective:**

+Awesome Telegram.
+Apps, Bots, Bot Templates, Libraries:

 Additional Nicknames: Why They're Important for OSINT and How to Find Them.
 Guide by NoimosinyOSINT: Username search.
 Search by email.
 Search by avatar.
 WHOIS.
 Searching for links to websites and profiles.
 Search by full names.

 https://noimosiny.com/resources/blog/additional-nicknames